silverwakaba/archivddocs/blog/2023/10/01/opening-day-special-promotion-free-premium-plan-for-influencers.md

 </div>

 Need an extreme usecase?
 Well, the video above is a 4K resolution stock video, also originating from the Videvo.
 You can [download it directly](https://https://www.videvo.net/video/drone-shot-orbiting-woodland-as-sunlight-bursts-through-trees/1007520/) or via [our download page](https://archivd.net/file/01hbnckrz78q1r9bd61ysjr2ta).
 For this one, I'm not too sure if our video player can handle 4k resolution videos, but here they are!

+## How many coupons are distributed?

+Tbh I don't know, but maybe about 200 coupons equals to $15.000, if we use the current premium price for one year.
+Well, it is what it is.
+It's not a bad deal either, right?